arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 Going forward, we can use the following examples to test out Ethernet connectivity.

-If you desire to use Portenta X8 paired to Portenta Hat Carrier, please consider following Python® scripts.
-These scripts use _`socket`_ library used to create socket and establish a computer network.
+If you desire to use Portenta X8 paired with Portenta Hat Carrier, please consider following Python® scripts.
+These scripts use the _`socket`_ library used to create the socket and establish a computer network.

-Below script would be used for __Server side (TCP/IP)__ operations:
+The below script would be used for __Server side (TCP/IP)__ operations:

 ```python
 #!/usr/bin/env python3